graphsense/graphsense-transformation/README.md

 # GraphSense Transformation Pipeline

-An Apache Spark service for transforming raw data (blocks, tags, etc) provided by the [graphsense-datafeed][graphsense-datafeed] component into denormalized views needed by [graphsense-dashboard][graphsense-dashboard].
+An Apache Spark service for transforming raw data (blocks, tags, etc) provided by the [graphsense-datafeed][graphsense-datafeed] component into denormalized views required by the [graphsense-dashboard][graphsense-dashboard].

-## Development Setup with Eclipse
+## Local Development Environment Setup

 Make sure [Scala][scala-lang] 2.11 and [scala-sbt][scala-sbt] is installed: